RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 ### CMOS: Layers

-In lithografy designs masks are used to imprint (dope, etch, etc.) the intended design into or onto the wafer.
+In lithography designs masks are used to imprint (dope, etch, etc.) the intended design into or onto the wafer.
 The mask will be used to imprint the pattern into a photoresist layer during fabrication, which is subsequently used to pattern the layer that is currently being worked on.
 For this design assignment you will have to design four masks based on a provided template.
 The layers that will have to be designed are:
 1. SN, shallow n-type $Si$.
 It is used for the resistor and source and drain areas of the transistor.
 This is a high dose but low energy (hence shallow) Arsenic implanted region in the $Si$.
 2. SP, shallow p-type $Si$.
 It is used to electrically insulate the devices from the surrounding substrate, the so-called guard ring, and to bias the substrate to ground.
 This is a high dose but low energy (hence shallow) Boron implanted region in the $Si$.
 3. CO, contact opening.
 After the implantations, the $SiO_2$ gate oxide to realize the MOS capacitor (metal-oxide-silicon) is formed on the wafer.
 As $SiO_2$ is non-conductive we must make holes in this layer in the areas where we want to contact the $Si$.